raspberrypi/documentation/configuration/config-txt.md

 #### sdtv_aspect

-This defines the aspect ratio for composite video output.
+The `sdtv_aspect` defines the aspect ratio for composite video output.
 The default value is `1`.

 | sdtv_aspect | result |
 | --- | --- |